dmatavel/file_editor/README.md

 ## Compilation and execution

+1. Skip this step if you have **[gcc](https://gcc.gnu.org/)** installed.

+Assuming that you are using Ubuntu 22.04 or 20.04, update your system executing in your terminal:

+    sudo apt update

+followed by

+    sudo apt upgrade

+Install **gcc** with:

+    sudo apt install build-essential

-If you downloaded the zip file, extract it and enter the **file_editor-main** folder.
+2. If you downloaded the zip file, extract it and enter the **file_editor-main** folder.
 With a right click on your file browser, select the option **Open in Terminal** or something like that.

 If you've cloned the repository, simple go inside the program's directory.
 Copy and paste or write in your terminal:

     make file_editor